FoalTS/foal/docs/docs/tutorials/real-world-example-with-react/8-authentication.md

 ```

 When used with the `cookie` option, this hook ensures that `ctx.session` is always defined in every method of the controller and its subcontrollers.
 This object can be used to store information between multiple requests, such as a user ID for example.
 You will use it to authenticate users.

+> In the background, Foal generates a unique session token for each user using the API and stores it in a cookie on the client host.
+When the client makes a new request, the browser automatically sends the token with the request so that the server can retrieve the session information.
+The session data is stored in the database in the *sessions* table.
+>
+> But you don't need to worry about it, everything is managed by Foal.

 Create a new controller.